ryansheehy0/Cheat_Sheets/Tools/How_A_CPU_Works/how_a_cpu_works.md

 # How A CPU Works
 - Notes from [Ben Eater's youtube series on building an 8-bit computer](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU).

+- A **word** is fixed size of data that a computer can process in a single operation.
+- The **base of a computer** is the amount of bits a word is for that computer.
+	- Today, the most common is base 64 where a word is 64 bits.
+	- `X`s on any diagram represent the amount of connections equal to the base of the computer.
+		- For example, in an 8-bit computer X represents 8 connections, or in a 64-bit computer X represents 64 connections.

 ## Table of Contents
 <!-- TOC -->